ComputeCanada/molmodsim-md-theory-lesson-novice/_episodes/14-Running_Simulations.md

 pmemd.cuda -O -O -i md.in -p prmtop.parm7 -c equilibrated_2.nc -r rest.nc -o md.log
 ~~~

-### Convert output for plotting
+#### Managing trajectories
+You can remove everything not essential for processing for example water and ions.
+The following command will remove everything except residues from 1 to 901 and save every second frame in the file mdcrd_nowat.nc
 ~~~
-cpptraj

-readdata equilibration_1.log
-writedata test.dat equilibration_1.log[Etot] time 0.1
+cpptraj<<EOF
+parm prmtop.parm7
+trajin mdcrd.nc 1 last 2
+strip !(:1-901)
+trajout mdcrd_nowat.nc
+parmwrite out prmtop-nowat.parm7
+run
+EOF
 ~~~
+{: .bash}

 ## 2. Running simulations with NAMD
 ### 2.1 Energy minimization
 There are only two minimization methods in NAMD, conjugate gradient and simple velocity quenching.
 All input and output related parameters are configured in input files.
 NAMD takes only one command line argument, the name of the input file.

 NAMD reads constraints from a specially prepared pdb file describing constraint force for each atom in a system.
-Constraint forces can be given in either occupancy or beta columns.
+Constraint forces can be given in x,y,z, occupancy or beta columns.

  Parameter        | Value     | Description
 ------------------|-----------|-----------